asjad895/SE_streamlit_deployment/Notebook/Notebok_doc.md

 * Output:
 * X: a numpy array containing the preprocessed image data.
 * y: a numpy array containing the labels.
-*Algorithm:*
+* *Algorithm:*
-*Read in the CSV file containing the image data and labels.
+* Read in the CSV file containing the image data and labels.
-*Extract the image paths and labels from the CSV file.
+* Extract the image paths and labels from the CSV file.
-*Initialize empty arrays to hold the preprocessed image data and labels.
+* Initialize empty arrays to hold the preprocessed image data and labels.
-*Loop over the image paths and load in the images.
+* Loop over the image paths and load in the images.
-*Preprocess the images by resizing and normalizing them.
+* Preprocess the images by resizing and normalizing them.
-*Add the preprocessed image and label to the arrays.
+* Add the preprocessed image and label to the arrays.
 * Return the preprocessed image data and labels as numpy arrays.
 **make_pairs():**
-T* he function make_pairs(images, labels) takes in a set of images and their corresponding labels and returns pairs of images along with their labels.
+* *The function make_pairs(images, labels) takes in a set of images and their corresponding labels and returns pairs of images along with their labels.
 The pairs are generated such that one image in the pair is from the same class as the other image (positive pair) and the other image is from a different class (negative pair).
-This is useful for training a Siamese network, which learns to compare and classify pairs of images.
+This is useful for training a Siamese network, which learns to compare and classify pairs of images.*

 * In a Siamese network, pairs of images are passed through two identical neural networks and the outputs of the networks are compared to determine if the pair of images belong to the same class or not.
 This approach is useful when we don't have enough labeled data for each class or when we want to learn similarity between two images rather than classify them directly.
 By training on pairs of images, the network learns to distinguish between different classes and generalize to unseen images.